 In my work with families, I often see that their giving practices are the result of a relationship that came their way.
 It may be the family friend.
 It may be the friend of a friend.
 Or it may be simply the result of their position in the community.
 Their giving practices were not necessarily the result of their personal passions or interests.

 But the making of a personal giving strategy involves intentionality.
 Here are 4 questions to get you started:

 - Start with your Not.
 What do I not want to give to?

 - What are organizations that most align with my personal vision, mission and values?

 - What’s my giving style?
 Regular support?
 A few organizations in a big way?
 A lot of organizations to bless many?
 Big “investment-style” gifts?
 Anonymous?
 Am I willing to influence others with my giving?

 - What area of giving might I be called to, based upon my past history?
 (For instance, is there a personal point of pain that dictates support?
 Is there a past history of being involved in a particular area of ministry?)

-As you study these questions, let me know: Do you have your own questions that your family utilizes in giving?
+As you study these questions, let me know: Do you have your own questions that your family uses in giving?

 This blog is part if a series on “4”: 4 Questions, 4 Things, etc. It’s a way of offering concise commentary.
 Check out the rest of the series of “4”!